THE NORDIC SERIES, DAY 8

 GEOTHERMAL POWER PLANTS

 In as few words as possible let me explain how it works; Iceland sits on 2 continental plates and between the 2 there is an abundance of heat and energy.
-The power plant takes the boiling water from the depths of the ground (same water found in Geysirs) and uses it’s energy to heat clean water taken from different parts of the ground.
-This hot clean water is then taken in 2ft pipes all the way to Reykjavik (1hour by car) and used to heat residential and commercial premises whilst the original hot water is then pumped back into the ground.
+The plant takes boiling water from the ground, using its energy to heat clean water from other ground sources.
+Hot clean water is piped to Reykjavik (1 hour by car) to heat buildings, while the original hot water is pumped back.

 SELJALANDSFOSS